-I thought it therefore important to follow-up and include the second chapter to how to network in New York City, but this time with how to meet people you may already know or be connected to in the city (in addition to everything I wrote in last week’s post).
+I thought it important to follow-up and include the second chapter to how to network when you move overseas but this time with how to meet people you may already know or be connected to in your city (in addition to everything I wrote in last week's post).

 When you move overseas there is a good chance that your family group and friendship networks have all been left behind.
 This is both exciting and daunting all at once, but it's important to remember that (especially nowadays) it's actually possible that you know more people in your new city than you thought.

 When I moved overseas I had in my head that there was going to be no-one who knew anything about me but you quickly realize that the pieces quickly get put into place and before you know it you'll find that old networks re-appear.